GillesArcas/PythonSed/README.md

 #### License

-`sed.py` is released under the MIT license.
+`PythonSed` is released under the MIT license.

 ------